Contents

 6 Training implications

-6.1 VTE prevention in primary care, all in patient non-medical staff including registered and non-registered nurses
+All in patient non-medical staff including registered and non-registered nurses.

 - How often should this be undertaken: Annually.